Sign in

 Why Are Wire Harnesses Assembled Manually?

-• Installing terminated wires in various lengths
+• Installing terminated wires in multiple lengths

-• Routing wires and cables through sleeves and conduits
+• Routing wires through sleeves and conduits

 • Taping breakouts

-• Conducting multiple crimps
+• Performing multiple crimps

-• Binding the components with tape, clamps or cable ties
+• Binding the components with tape, clamps, or cable ties

 • Soldering wire ends